thomassuedbroecker/library-app-kubernetes/README.md

 ## Overview <a name="part0-0"></a>

-This is a sample application running on kubernetes, and using IBM Cloud Services (Watson Conversation Service, TextToSpeech Service and App ID Service)
+This is a sample application running on kubernetes, and using IBM Cloud Services (**Watson Conversation Service**, **TextToSpeech Service** and **App ID Service**), a NoSQL Database (**Cloudant**) and runtimes inside the containers (Node.JS and Java Liberty).

-_Note:_ A sample to run the application using Cloud Foundry as runtime is also available here on github.
-Link to the GitHub Project [https://github.com/cloud-dach/cf-hands-on-library](https://github.com/cloud-dach/cf-hands-on-library)
+_Note:_ There is also a sample to run this application using Cloud Foundry runtime in IBM Cloud.
+The sample also available on github.
+Here is the link to the GitHub Project: [https://github.com/cloud-dach/cf-hands-on-library](https://github.com/cloud-dach/cf-hands-on-library)

 Once fully deployed, the web UI looks this:
 ![Web_UI](./images/WebInterface.png)